SuperOffice CRM Online Agreement (“Agreement”)

 15. Transfer of rights

 SuperOffice can in whole or partly, transfer its rights and/or obligations pursuant to this Agreement, as long as this does not substantially hinder the performance of the Agreement.
-The Customer cannot transfer its rights and obligations pursuant to this Agreement without SuperOffice written approval.
+This should be announced if possible with a 30 days’ notice.
+The Customer cannot transfer its rights and obligations pursuant to this Agreement without SuperOffice´s written approval.
 Such approval cannot be unreasonably rejected.
-SuperOffice can in whole or partly let its obligations pursuant to the Agreement be performed by a third party.
+SuperOffice can in whole or partly let its obligations pursuant to the Agreement be performed by a third party, and SuperOffice may use Sub-suppliers.

-The Customers agrees that SuperOffice in its marketing can refer to the Customer and its usage of the Software.
-The Customer agrees that SuperOffice from time to time can send the Customer relevant information, including marketing materials from SuperOffice, unless the Customer specifically asks not to receive such information.
-Note that because this Service is an online software application, it may be necessary to send all Customers important information or notification related to the operation of the Service from time to time.
+The Customer agrees that SuperOffice from time to time can send the Customer and Users relevant information, including marketing materials from SuperOffice, unless the Customer specifically asks not to receive such information.
+Note that because this Service is an online software service, it may be necessary to send all Customers and users important information or notification related to the operation of the Service from time to time.
 Such notifications include any who otherwise have opted-out from receiving relevant information.
 SuperOffice will not at any times provide Customer data or personal information to any third party for any purpose other than assisting SuperOffice in the operation and delivery of the Service.

 17. Changes in contact information

-SuperOffice reserves the right to make amendments to the terms and conditions of this Agreement with 4 months prior notice, with effect from the start of the following Invoice period.
+SuperOffice reserves the right to make amendments to the terms and conditions of this Agreement with 4 months prior notice, with effect from the start of the following Invoice interval, no earlier than at the end of the Initial Annual agreement.
 If amendments are governed in a clause of this Agreement, the stated prior notice applies.
 All Customers will be informed of such amendments by email or through the information being made available on SuperOffice’s websites or Customer support pages.

 The rights and obligations of the parties under the Agreement shall in their entirety be governed by the national law applicable to SuperOffice.
 If a dispute arises in connection with the interpretation of the Agreement, the parties shall attempt to resolve the dispute through amicable negotiations.
 If the dispute cannot be resolved in this way, it shall be referred to the ordinary courts of law at the registered address of SuperOffice as the exclusive venue.